01-edu/public/subjects/cameltosnakecase/README.md

 Basic `CamelCase` Capitalization Rules:

 - The first letter must be capitalized.
-- The word must not have two capitalized letters together (CamelCAse) not end with a capitalized letter (CamelCasE).
+- The word must not have two capitalized letters together (CamelCAse) nor end with a capitalized letter (CamelCasE).
 - No numbers or punctuations are allowed in the word at any place (CamelCase1more).